Adamih/Adamih/README.md

 - 🌱 I'm currently learning everything
 - 👷 Working on personal and engaging projects
-- 🎯 2021 Goals:
+- 🎯 2022 Goals:
     * Read new books every month
+    * Finish projects faster
     * Land an internship in IT
-    * Finish projects faster
-    * Design a platform for myself
+    * Collaborate more with people
 - 💡 Fun fact: I love chess and board games 🎲

 ### List of personal projects